-Take inspiration from the Irwins and get up close with koalas at Perth’s wildlife parks.
+Take inspiration from the Irwins and get up close with koalas in Perth’s wildlife parks.
 With the school holidays approaching, you can nip the cries of boredom in the butt early and create lasting memories with a day spent with these Aussie icons.
 Sadly, the bushland in WA doesn’t provide a sustainable home for koalas, making these locations all the more special; they are the only wildlife parks that safeguard the sleepy creatures here in Perth.
 Kids and adults alike will have a blast with these cuddly marsupials!

 Cohunu Koala Park